How to Pick the Best Shipping Company, Ship Your Valuables Safely and Securely and Avoid Customs Tax ?

 1. Avoiding Custom Tax

-- a work permit Or
+- you have a work permit issued within 6 months

 It must be a common household equipment such as electronic devices, furnitures, and books.

 These household stuffs must be used before and cannot be used for commercial reasons.
 You must be the owner of these household stuffs.

 There is an additional rule for importing these stuffs including furniture and electronic devices such as televisions, ACs, and microwaves: one item each is allowed to be imported under the duty free allowance.
 If you bring more than that, it’s going be to subject to taxed with a normal tax rate.

 But if you move to Thailand with your family, it’s going to be two items each.